FM lauds efforts to push India’s markets to T+1 settlement

 “I have been assured that it is coming in progressively.
 This is the first benefit we should give retail investors,” said Sitharaman.

+“Indian retail investors have played a key role especially during the last two years; they have shown the world what they can do by standing up and becoming shock absorbers unlike FPIs,” she further said.

-Sitharaman, who was sharing the dais with current SEBI chief, Madhabi Puri Buch, also expressed her satisfaction that demat accounts in India were growing at 26 lakh per month this year compared to around 7 lakh nearly three years ago.
+Sitharaman, who was sharing the dais with current SEBI chief, Madhabi Puri Buch, also expressed her satisfaction that demat accounts in India were growing at 26 lakh per month this year, compared to around 7 lakh nearly three years ago.
+“From an average of 4 lakh new demat accounts opened every month in 2019-20, it tripled to 12 lakh per month in 2020-21 and has further increased to around 26 lakh per month in 2021-22,” she said.

 Both Sitharaman and Buch stressed on the need for increased use of distributed ledger technology (DLT) for record keeping in Indian financial markets.
 Sitharaman said DLT would be a great achievement in the era of web-3 and 5G in India, which is likely to be implemented from August.